-At End of Hearing:
+At End of Hearing

-- ☐ Ensure FINDINGS and issue court order which comports with determinations made pursuant to Tex.
+- □ Ensure FINDINGS and issue court order which comports with determinations made pursuant to Tex.
 Fam.
-Code § 263.5031. - ☐ Set next Permanency Hearing After Final Order no later than 180 days from date of present hearing.
+Code § 263.5031. - □ Set next Permanency Hearing After Final Order no later than 180 days from date of present hearing.
 Tex.
 Fam.
 Code § 263.501(a)

-Best Practices:
+Best Practices

-- ☐ If necessary parties, including child, did not receive notice, consider resetting hearing to secure their attendance. - ☐ Engage parties with direct questions. - Do you understand the purpose of this hearing? - Do you understand the DFPS permanency goal for you and your family? - Were you given the opportunity to discuss or provide input into this permanency plan? - ☐ Engage youth. - Tell me how you feel about your medical care, school, grades, and activities. - Tell me how you're being treated in your placement. - What do you want for your future? - □ REASONABLE EFFORTS: Ask direct and child-specific questions of DFPS about both the primary goal and the concurrent goal. - If primary goal is reunification: please articulate the specific efforts you have made to reunify Mary Jane with Ms. Smith;
+- □ If necessary parties, including child, did not receive notice, consider resetting hearing to secure their attendance. - $\hfill\square$ Engage youth. - Tell me how you feel about your medical care, school, grades, and activities. - Tell me how you're being treated in your placement. - What do you want for your future? - □ Engage caregivers with direct questions. - Do you understand the purpose of this hearing? - Do you understand the DFPS permanency goal for the child(ren)? - Were you given the opportunity to discuss or provide input into this permanency plan? - □ REASONABLE EFFORTS: Ask direct and child-specific questions of DFPS about both the primary goal and the concurrent goal. - If primary goal is adoption: please articulate the specific efforts you have made to find an adoptive home for Mary Jane; please be specific in describing your actions with regard to each.

-- please be specific in describing your actions with regard to each. - If concurrent goal is permanent managing conservatorship to a relative: articulate the specific efforts you have made to place Mary Jane with her grandmother, etc. - ☐ Set Next Hearing within 90 or 120 days instead of 180 days. - ☐ For Youth Receiving Transitional Living Services: - Youth 14 and older are eligible for family group decision-making about their future; - Youth 16 and older must be enrolled in Preparation for Adult Living (PAL); and - All youth who will turn 18 while in foster care are: - Discuss eligibility for extended foster care and trial independence; - Ensure referrals to Texas Workforce Commission; and - Ensure certain documents in their possession before they leave care, including a driver's license or identification card, birth certificate, social security card, immunization records, proof of enrollment in Medicaid, and copy of credit report. - ☐ Determine if child has been advised of eligibility for Family Group Decision-Making or Circles of Support in regard to his future. - ☐ Determine if child has been enrolled in PAL or provided transitional services after 14th birthday. - ☐ Ask the following questions: - What is preventing this child from returning home today? - How is my decision specific to this child and this family? - Are there cultural issues we need to understand?
+- If concurrent goal is permanent managing conservatorship to a relative: articulate the specific efforts you have made to place Mary Jane with her grandmother, etc. - □ Set Next Hearing within 90 or 120 days instead of 180 days. - □ For Youth Receiving Transitional Living Services: - Youth 14 and older are eligible for family group decision-making about their future; - Youth 16 and older must be enrolled in Preparation for Adult Living (PAL); and - All youth who will turn 18 while in foster care are: - Discuss eligibility for extended foster care and trial independence; - Ensure referrals to Texas Workforce Commission; and - Ensure certain documents in their possession before they leave care, including a driver's license or identification card, birth certificate, social security card, immunization records, proof of enrollment in Medicaid, and copy of credit report.